-We therefore define segments of trajectories as "inside the cyclone", if the distance between the trajectory air parcel's position at time t, r(t), and the current position of the cyclone center, C(t), is smaller than 400 km (solid black circle in Fig. 3a) and else as "in the environment".
-Note that this criterion is dynamicin the sense that the : the cyclone effective area (with fixed radius) is moving along the cyclone track and is compared with the backward trajectories at the same times.
+- 185 We therefore define segments of trajectories as "inside the cyclone", if the distance between the air parcel's position at time t, r(t), and the current position of the cyclone center, C(t), is smaller than 400 km (solid black circle in Fig. 3a) and else as "in the environment".
+Note that this criterion is dynamic: the cyclone effective area (with fixed radius) is moving along the cyclone track and is compared with the backward trajectories at the same times.
 Thus, by design, at t = 0 h all PV changes are cyclonic since trajectories are always initialized within 200 km from the cyclone center.
-In contrast, at times prior to cyclogenesis, i.e., prior to the first cyclone track point, all PV modifications are considered as environmental.
-The net cyclonic PV change (apvc, solid black lines in Fig. 3b-d) and the environmental PV change (apve, dotted black lines)

-- 205 can be quantified similar to Eq.
-(4) by summing the PV modifications at times when the trajectory air parcel is inside the cyclone (colored dots in Fig. 3b-d) and in the environment, respectively.
-Note that both apvc and apve are intialized to zero at t = -48 h and then integrated forward in time.
-The sum of apvc and apve results in-yields the total PV change apv.
+In contrast, at times prior to cyclogenesis, i.e., - 190 prior to the first cyclone track point, all PV modifications are considered as environmental.
+The net cyclonic PV change (apvc, solid black lines in Fig. 3b-d) and the environmental PV change (apve) can be quantified similar to Eq.
+(4) by summing the PV modifications at times when the air parcel is inside the cyclone (colored dots in Fig. 3b-d) and in the environment, respectively.
+Note that both apvc and apve are initialized to zero at t = -48 h and then integrated forward in time.
+The sum of apvc and apve yields the total PV change apv.
 Our study further aims to quantify the role of PV production near mountains.
-Thus, we split the environmental PV modification into a "non-orographic environmental PV change" (apveNO; dotted black line in Fig. 3b-d) and an "orographic environmental PV - modification" (apveO; dotted grey line in Fig. 3b-d).
-The latter concerns PV modifications that take place in air parcels when 210 they pass over orography higher than 800 m within a near-surface layer with a thickness of 100 hPa, i.e., the pressure of the trajectory at the time of PV modification is not more than 100 hPa lower than the surface pressure.
-We acknowledge that both thresholds (orography $> 800 \,\mathrm{m}$ and pressure difference $< 100 \,\mathrm{hPa}$) are subjective, but they allow objectively identifying PV modifications that are likely influenced by orographic processes. - For the trajectory in Fig. 3b, our analysis reveals that the steep increase in PV-diagnosed PV (red line) in the last 6 h occurs 215 within the cycloneand.
-Therefore, the cyclonic PV contributes with (solid black) almost matches the total PVM with an accumulated value of +1.8 PVU in contrast the environment provides a negative PV contribution of -0.15 PVU.

-which results in a is completely related to non-orographic environmental PV (dotted black line).
+Thus, we split the - 195 environmental PV modification into a "non-orographic environmental PV change" (apveNO; dotted black line in Fig. 3b-d) and an "orographic environmental PV modification" (apveO; dotted grey line in Fig. 3b-d).
+The latter concerns PV modifications that take place in air parcels when they pass over orography higher than 800 m within a near-surface layer with a thickness of 100 hPa, i.e., the pressure of the trajectory at the time of PV modification is not more than 100 hPa lower than the surface pressure.
+We acknowledge that both thresholds (orography ≥ 800 m and pressure difference < 100 hPa) are subjective, but 200 they allow objectively identifying PV modifications that are likely influenced by orographic processes. - For the trajectory in Fig. 3b, our analysis reveals that the steep increase in diagnosed PV (red line) in the last 6 h occurs within the cyclone.
+Therefore, the cyclonic PV (solid black) almost matches the total PVM with an accumulated value of +1.8 PVU.
+In contrast the environment provides a negative PV contribution of -0.15 PVU, which is completely related to non-orographic environmental PV (dotted black line).
 Indeed, no interaction with the mountains is identified (dotted grey line at 0 PVU).
-The net total PV change of accounts to +1.65 PVU, which and together

-- with an initial value of 0.35 PVU at t = -48 h (hereafter PVS) yields the 2 PVU PVM.
-In comparison, for the trajectory value of PVM.
-For the second example shown in Fig. 3cthe environment produces PV, non-orographic environmental PV modifications (dotted black line) are taking place up to t = -27 h after which the cyclone both produces and destroys PV resulting in a net PVdestruction in the cyclone, such that only environmental PV contributes positively to the PVM of 1.5 in this case. - 225 Our study further aims to quantify the role of PV production near mountains for Mediterranean cyclones and thus we define "orographic PV changes " (apvo, grey line (increase in diagnosed PV; blue line).
+The - 205 net total PV change accounts to +1.65 PVU and together with an initial value of 0.35 PVU at t = -48 h (hereafter PVS) yields the 2 PVU value of PVM.
+For the second example shown in Fig. 3c, non-orographic environmental PV modifications (dotted black line) are taking place up to t = -27 h (increase in diagnosed PV; blue line).
 After this time, the trajectory is considered to be within the cyclone and PV is both produced and destroyed.
-Cyclonic PV changes are indicated in Fig. 3d) according to the following pragmatic criteria: (i) the trajectory passes over orography higher than 800c by the solid black line after t = -27 h and yield a net destruction of PV.
-In contrast, non-orographic environmental processes produce and contribute to PVM by - 230 +1.5, and (ii) the difference between surface pressure and the trajectory pressure is less than 100 (i. e., the trajectory is close to the surface).
-PVU.
+Cyclonic PV changes are indicated in Fig. 3c by the solid black line after t = -27 h and yield a net destruction of PV.
+In contrast, non-orographic environmental processes produce and 2010 and the total PVM have 1.5 PVM. - 210 contribute to PVM by +1.5 PVU.